-On 12th May 2020, the government gave a cautious green light to the reopening of the housing market in England.
+On 12th May 2020, the government gave a cautious green light to reopen the housing market in England.
 It remains to be seen whether there is cause for optimism.
 Should you have any questions, please email us or call 01225 755656.

 With an estimated 450,000 residential property transactions on hold, yesterday the government gave a cautious green light to the reopening of the housing market.
 They believe that releasing £82 billion in pending house sales, with resulting increased business for builders, tradespeople, removal firms and others, will help to jump-start the economy.